Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 - `gclid`
 - `fbclid`

-This is done by setting the JavaScript SDK configuration options `includeReferrer`, `includeUtm`, and `includeGclid` to `true`.
+This is done by setting the JavaScript SDK configuration options `includeReferrer`, `includeUtm`, `includeFclid`, and `includeGclid` to `true`.
- By default, the SDK only saves values at the start of the session, so if a user triggers some flow that causes them to land on the site again with a different set of UTM parameters within the same session, the second set isn't saved.
+ By default, the SDK saves values only at the start of the session, so if a user triggers some flow that causes them to land on the site again with a different set of UTM parameters within the same session, the second set isn't saved.

 ### Multi-touch attribution

-If you set `saveParamsReferrerOncePerSession` to `false` in your JavaScript SDK configuration, the SDK always capture any new values from the user.
+If you set `saveParamsReferrerOncePerSession` to `false` in your JavaScript SDK configuration, the SDK always captures new values from the user.
 This updates these user properties throughout a session if they change:

 - `utm_source`
 - `utm_medium`